zalando/restful-api-guidelines/http/Http.md

 PUT requests are used to create or update **entire** resources - single or collection resources.
-The semantic is best described as »*please put the enclosed representation at the resource mentioned by the URL replacing any existing resource.*«.
+The semantic is best described as »*please put the enclosed representation at the resource mentioned by the URL, replacing any existing resource.*«.

 - PUT requests are usually applied to single resources, and not to collection resources, as this would imply replacing the entire collection